JulianNicholls/Typescript-Developers-Guide/README.md

 * I have named my root URL as `baseURL` everywhere.

+* I sorta skipped the stuff about React Components, since that has not aged well.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time,